donalotiarnaigh/weather-app/docs/p1_wbs.md

 - Internet connection for package installation

 ## Estimated Time:
-- **Total**: 30-40 hours
+- **Total**: 30-40 hours ✓
 - Environment Configuration: 4-5 hours ✓
 - Code Structure Modernization: 10-12 hours ✓
 - Error Handling Implementation: 4-5 hours ✓
-- Security Improvements: 6-8 hours
+- Security Improvements: 6-8 hours ✓
-- Dependency Updates: 3-4 hours
+- Dependency Updates: 3-4 hours ✓
-- Development Environment: 4-6 hours (Partially Completed: ~2 hours)
+- Development Environment: 4-6 hours ✓
-- Testing and Documentation: 3-5 hours
+- Testing and Documentation: 3-5 hours ✓

 ## Success Criteria
 - All sensitive information is stored in environment variables ✓
 - Code is organized in a modular, maintainable structure ✓
-- Security best practices are implemented (Partially Completed)
+- Security best practices are implemented ✓
-- All dependencies are up-to-date with no vulnerabilities
+- All dependencies are up-to-date with no vulnerabilities ✓
-- Development environment supports efficient workflow (Partially Completed) ✓
+- Development environment supports efficient workflow ✓
 - Application functions correctly with all improvements ✓
-- Basic tests are in place for critical functionality
+- Basic tests are in place for critical functionality ✓